 FedEx trucks were involved in 474 accidents in one recent two-year period, including 197 injury accidents and one death.FedEx Truck Driver Training

-Although FedEx drivers are trained in driving these large trucks, often the training is inadequate, or the drivers do not follow the rules they were taught.
-It typically takes 7 to 21 days for a new driver to go through FedEx's approval process.
+While drivers are trained to operate these large trucks, the training is often inadequate, or the drivers do not follow the rules they were taught.
+A new driver typically takes 7 to 21 days to go through FedEx's approval process.

-To qualify as a FedEx key driver, an individual must:
+To qualify as a Federal Express key driver, an individual must:

 - Complete the Class A CDL with double/triple, hazardous materials, and tank endorsements

-- Have one year experience or complete FedEx Freight Driver Development Course
+- Have one year of experience or complete the FedEx Freight Driver Development Course

 - Have a good driving record and meet DOT requirements